kshun1994/Rain/README.md

 	- Just use parabolic arc formula and inputs of initial angle, velocity, and object weight?

 # TODO
-- [ ] Figure out where Enkidu's disappeared to
 - [ ] Create an in-game logger to display things in World
 	- Create an Observer that monitors World entities for things to print to log
 - [ ] Create a trigger class for charge inputs or expand InputTrigger to handle those too